36 Questions for Civic Love

 Civic Love is one’s love for society, expressed through a commitment to the common good.
 It is a belief in the idea that we’re all better off, when we are all better off.
 We manifest Civic Love through all kinds of actions—volunteering, marching, speaking against systemic injustice, making reparations—and always with the love itself is the emotional heart of the work.

-Download and print a PDF version of our 36 Questions for Civic Love Toolkit
+36 Questions for Civic Love Toolkit (PDF download)

-Visit our events page to learn more about upcoming Civic Love events hosted by NPHM and our partners
+Learn more about upcoming Civic Love events hosted by us and our partners

 Wanna Try Civic Love?